 The League is the original and preeminent grassroots citizens network, directed by the consensus of our members and committed to engaging citizens in our democracy so that it works for all Americans.
 Strictly nonpartisan, the League is at the same time wholeheartedly political and works to influence policy through advocacy.

-In 2015, the LWW celebrated the 95th birthday of two great American landmarks: passage of the 19th Amendment to the U.S. Constitution and the League itself.
+In 2020, the LWW will celebrate the 100th birthday of two great American landmarks: passage of the 19th Amendment to the U.S. Constitution and the League itself.
 The League of Women Voters, with its roots in the suffrage movement, was founded in anticipation of women winning the vote.
 This was a "mighty political experiment" designed to help 20 million women carry out their new responsibility as voters.

 The League has made undeniable progress for all Americans during the past 95 years.
 The realization that half the population secured the right to vote--the most fundamental democratic freedom--only a single lifetime ago is a powerful reminder of how young American democracy is.
 Our democracy must be carefully nurtured and fiercely defended, both in principle and practice.
 Yet, there is no problem in our democracy that cannot be solved through the efforts of an informed, active citizenry.